cornell-dti/o-week-android/README.md

 Getting Started
 ------
-You will need **Android Studio 2.3.3** to run the latest version of this app, which uses the following SDKs.
-Last Update **9/18/2017** (remember to check "Show Package Details" in the Android SDK dialog):
+You will need **Android Studio 3.0** to run the latest version of this app, which uses the following SDKs.
+Last Update **11/2/2017** (remember to check "Show Package Details" in the Android SDK dialog):
- * Android 8.0 (O)
+ * Android API 27
-   * Android SDK Platform 26
+   * Android SDK Platform 27
- * Android SDK Build-Tools 26.0.1
+ * Android SDK Build-Tools 27.0.0
- * Android SDK Platform-Tools 26.0.0
+ * Android SDK Platform-Tools 26.0.2
- * Android SDK Tools 26.0.2
+ * Android SDK Tools 26.1.1
  * Android Support Library 23.2.1 (Windows only)
  * Documentation for Android SDK
- * Google Play Services, rev 44
+ * Google Play Services, rev 46
  * Google USB Driver (Windows only, use newest ver)
  * Support Repository
    * ConstraintLayout for Android 1.0.2